 - Provides a service for returning students to complete a degree.

 - Articulates up to 90 transfer semester hours from accredited institutions of the 120 hours required for graduation.
-Thirty of the last 45 credits have to be taken at California University of Pennsylvania.
+Thirty of the last 45 credits have to be taken at California University of Pennsylvania (Cal U).
 In addition, students must complete at least 50 percent of the major coursework within their department from Cal U, with the exception of intra-system transfer students.

 - Permits up to 30 earned credits of prior learning assessment (PLA) work and other applicable nontraditional learning experiences.
 Additional fees may apply.